Skip to main content

 Project description

-phenopype is aiming to augment, rather than replace the utility of existing CV low level libraries for scientists who want to extract phenotypic data from images.
-Put differently, phenopype does not intend to be an exhaustive library of granular image processing functions, like OpenCV, scikit-image or ImageJ, but instead, it is a set of wrappers and convenient management tools to allow biologists to get their data fast without having to fiddle with too much code.
+phenopype is aiming to augment, rather than replace the utility of existing computer vision libraries.
+Put differently, phenopype does not intend to be an exhaustive library of granular image processing functions, like OpenCV, scikit-image or ImageJ, but instead provides a set of wrappers and convenient management tools to allow users to get their data fast without having to fiddle with too much code.
+As such, phenopype may also serve as a stepping stone for ecologists and evolutionary biologists who are interested in implementing computer vision workflows.

 Main features